iliakan/javascript-book/en/01-basics/02-first-steps/06-operators-and-constructs/03-loops-and-switch.md

 That looks like `goto`, but it is not, because you can't break outside loops, and you also can't break to a place of code <i>before</i>.

-Javascript has no goto.
+JavaScript has no goto.
 Even in latest editions of the standard.

 [task src="task/output-prime-numbers.md"]

 ## The `switch` construct

-Another useful construct in javascript is `switch`.
+Another useful construct in JavaScript is `switch`.
 It provides a short syntax for multiple equality tests.

 It looks like this:
 [js]